-The GSA maintains a Twitter account, a Facebook page, an Instagram account, and a LinkedIn account, as well as a YouTube Channel.
+The GSA maintains a Twitter account, a Facebook page, an Instagram account, a LinkedIn account, a Bluesky Social account, as well as a YouTube Channel.
 We ask those tasked with administering these accounts to ensure that our tweets and posts fall into one of the following categories:

 - Information about our organization’s own programs.
 This includes news about the conference, grant or research or hiring opportunities, and shared information from affiliated organizations.
 Affiliate organizations and their members may request promotion of events of scholarly endeavors;

 - Professional news about or from our members.
 Members are welcome to directly message the accounts to pass on information they would like to see on the GSA account;

 - General information about the multidisciplinary and diverse worlds of Germanic studies in academia and history in general;

 - General engagement with German studies content that connects academic scholarship to a broader interest in and expands the diversity of German Studies as whole.